Kalianey/zodiacpress/readme.txt

 See these [troubleshooting articles](https://cosmicplugins.com/docs/category/zodiacpress/troubleshooting/ "Troubleshooting ZodiacPress").

-= What house system is used for the "Planets in Houses" section of the report? =
+= How can I set the house system to be used for the "Planets in Houses" section of the report? =

-The Placidus House System is used.
-To change the house system, you need the [ZP House Systems](https://cosmicplugins.com/downloads/zodiacpress-house-systems/ "ZP House Systems") extension.
+The Placidus House System is used by default.
+To change the house system, you can either use the [ZP House Systems](https://cosmicplugins.com/downloads/zodiacpress-house-systems/ "ZP House Systems") extension, or [set the house system](https://cosmicplugins.com/docs/choose-a-house-system/) directly in the shortcode.

 = How can I get help or support? =